 Children with diabetes or food intolerance, will be carefully monitored whilst a pupil at Southridge First School.
 All staff know what to do, should a child suffer from an anaphylactic reaction.
 The school has secure medical points to keep spare injector pens should an emergency arise.
-The kitchen staff and school nurse are also happy to discuss dietary requirements with you.
+If your child has any dietary requirements please indicate these on their admission form but you must also contact North Tyneside Catering /School Meals Service BEFORE they start in September - see North Tyneside website.